wso2/product-ei/tools/migrator/README.md

 * Windows:
 integrator.bat -Dmigrate

-***Note:*** If you want to migrate the password in JMX Server Profile, start the Analytics profile in migration mode.
+***Note:*** If you want to migrate the password in JMX Server Profile, start the Analytics profile in migration mode with -Dprofile=Analytics

+*Linux/Unix:
+sh integrator.sh -Dmigrate -Dprofile=Analytics

+*Windows:
+integrator.bat -Dmigrate -Dprofile=Analytics

 ## Migrate active tenants only
 Optional:If you have any disabled/inactive tenants in your WSO2 Enterprise Integrator and